-History: Amended 10-7-1996 ATM, Article 33, approved by Attorney General 12-9-1996.
+History: Amended 10-7-1996 ATM, Article 33, approved by Attorney General 12-9-1996

 D. The Selectmen may insert in said warrant, any article or articles received by them as of said Monday in February and said Monday in July.
 All articles will include a brief statement explaining the proposal prepared by the party submitting the article.
 Forthwith following the filing of a proposed Warrant article and in no event later that the publication of the Warrant for the Town Meeting including such Warrant articles, or such other deadline as may be established by the Board of Selectmen, the proponents shall file with the Board of Selectmen all available plans, specifications, cost estimates and other supporting data necessary for fair consideration of the proposal by the Town Meeting.
 Forthwith following receipt of any proposed Warrant article the Board of Selectmen shall cause a copy of the proposal to be mailed to the residence of the Chairperson of the Finance Committee, a copy to be posted on the Town bulletin board and shall cause such other distribution to made of each such proposal as may be required by law or by bylaw.

-History: See Charter, Section 2-7(a) & (b).
+History: See Charter, Section 2-7(a) & (b)

-History: Amended 10-7-1996 ATM, Article 33, approved by Attorney General 12-9-1996.
-History: Amended 10-17-2005 STM, Article 1, approved by Attorney General 3-13-2006.
+History: Amended 10-7-1996 ATM, Article 33, approved by Attorney General 12-9-1996 History: Amended 10-17-2005 STM, Article 1, approved by Attorney General 3-13-2006

-- E. All articles submitted for inclusion in the warrant of any Town Meeting shall be printed or typewritten, in duplicate, and shall bear the same name of the sponsors. - F. The regular annual Town Election of Town Officers will be held on the third (3rd) Tuesday in May at such place(s) as determined by the Selectmen.
+- E. All articles submitted for inclusion in the warrant of any Town Meeting shall be printed or typewritten, in duplicate, and shall bear the same name of the sponsors. - F. Effective January 1, 2021, the regular Annual Town Election of Town Officers will be held on the first Saturday in May immediately following the May Annual Town Meeting, at such place as determined by the Board of Selectmen.